BFA in THEATRE ARTS / PERFORMANCE

 • Class Performances: Some Performance and Directing courses include an end-of-semester studio production or showcase

-WHY CHOOSE THE UNIVERSITY OF TEXAS ARLINGTON?
+WHY CHOOSE THE UNIVERSITY OF TEXAS AT ARLINGTON?

 • Connections to DFW Theatres and Artists – 125 theatres in the DFW Metroplex